msin/SimpleInjectorExtensionApp/README.md

 This is the best MVVM Framework I've ever seen.

-But there is a limitation - a ViewModel emits with the default constructor, so there is no possibility for constructor injection (auto-wire) https://www.devexpress.com/Support/Center/Question/Details/T152613
+But there is a limitation - a ViewModel is emitted with the default constructor and there is no possibility for constructor injection (auto-wire) https://www.devexpress.com/Support/Center/Question/Details/T152613

 So you have to resolve dependencies explicitely: